 How Carbonite protects servers from ransomware

-Specifically, with Carbonite Server Backup, you have greater control over how many copies of your files Carbonite will save and how long they’ll be retained.
+Specifically, with Carbonite Safe® Server backup, you have greater control over how many copies of your files Carbonite will save and how long they’ll be retained.
 This gives you more freedom and flexibility when it comes to determining a Recovery Point Objective (RPO), the point in time you need to go back to in order to retrieve clean versions of your files.
 For example, if you were attacked with ransomware two days ago, a safe RPO would be three days ago.

-Carbonite Server Backup plans also offer “hybrid” protection, which means that users can back data up to a server located on premises as well as to the cloud.
+Carbonite Safe® Server backup plans also offer “hybrid” protection, which means that users can back data up to a server located on premises as well as to the cloud.
 Hybrid backup is considered an industry best practice for businesses because it combines the speed and convenience of local backup and recovery with the extra protection of the cloud.
 With hybrid backup, if your local server becomes damaged or unusable, you’ll still have a copy of your files stored safely in the cloud.

 Retaining past backups allows for quick and easy recovery from ransomware and other malicious computer viruses.

 The only way a backup copy is removed is if the retention policy you set expires, or if you manually delete it.
-Every backup is added to disk or the cloud without overwriting previous backups.
+Every backup is added to a disk or the cloud without overwriting previous backups.
 Of course, it’s crucial to set a retention policy that meets your needs and stays within your allotted budget.